Presented by Scribe Video Center, Inc.

 Thursday, May 21st - 1813 Broadway, 6:30-8:30PM

-Scribe Video Center and Camden FireWorks present four documentary shorts exploring land, justice, and intergenerational connection.
-The film program will feature Sundance ‘26 Award Winner, The Boys and The Bees (2025) directed by Arielle Knight, Christian Hayden’s premiere of I Spoke to a Tomato Plant (2026), which follows gardeners in the Mantua and Belmont area of Philadelphia, and Eve’s Garden (2007), which documents the story of a lush urban garden in the middle of Camden’s urban-industrial waterfront, made collaboratively by local residents through Scribe’s Precious Places Community History Project.
+Scribe Video Center and Camden FireWorks present four documentary shorts exploring Environmental Justice!
+The film program will feature Sundance ‘26 Award Winner, The Boys and The Bees (2025) directed by Arielle Knight, A Tribe Called Camden (2026) directed by Justin DeGuzman, Christian Hayden’s premiere of I Spoke to a Tomato Plant (2026), which follows gardeners in the Mantua and Belmont area of Philadelphia, and Eve’s Garden (2007), which documents the story of a lush urban garden in the middle of Camden’s urban-industrial waterfront, made collaboratively by local residents through Scribe’s Precious Places Community History Project.

 Scribe’s Street Movies! series brings together communities across the Greater Philadelphia Region to engage with independent film and foster discussion around the cultural histories of neighborhoods and issues affecting communities.
 All screenings are free, open to the public, and family-friendly.